clinical sites and curriculum

 The goal of the anesthesiologist is to provide safe and effective analgesia and anesthesia for women in the peripartum period.
 The CA-1/2 residents will spend two months on labor and delivery, and at the end of the rotation they will be expected to have the knowledge and skills to safely care for the pregnant and postpartum patient.
 The CA-3 resident will be given increasing responsibility as his/her knowledge and skill level increases.

-Residents will primarily practice Obstetrics Anesthesia at The University of Louisville Hospital Labor and Delivery floor.
+Residents will complete their Obstetric Anesthesia rotation at The University of Louisville Hospital Labor and Delivery floor.

 Residents regularly participate in Obstetric Anesthesia simulation scenarios to better prepare them for their OB Anesthesia rotation